LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 Question 9: Can It Handle Your Compliance Nightmare Scenarios?

-Compliance training isn't just about delivering courses.
-It's about ensuring 100% completion, tracking certifications, and producing audit-ready documentation on demand.
+Compliance isn’t just about delivering courses — it’s about ensuring completion, tracking certifications, and providing audit-ready proof.

 What to ask the vendor:

-• Show me how mandatory training works — can employees skip it or mark it complete without finishing?
+• Can employees skip or mark training complete without finishing?

 Question 10: What's the True Total Cost of Ownership?